TankMermaid/practical-bacterial-bioinfo/remark/outline.md

 - No waiting for microbes to grow, so it's faster to identify organisms
 - No need to pick media, so profiling isn't biased in that way
-- Sequencing information is more relevant to phylogeny
+- Sequencing information is more relevant to phylogeny (and thus taxonomy)

 ---